 - When to visit and for how long?

 Antwerp (Antwerpen) has a deep and rich cultural heritage that goes back hundreds of years.
 At its heart is a progressive and vibrant modern city that is magnificent to explore.
 It is where gothic architecture and modern design have learned how to co-exist beautifully.
 It is a city that draws luxury travelers, art lovers, history buffs, and gastronomic aficionados.

-The region has world-class museums, galleries, art centers, and many festivals and events throughout the year.
+The region has world-class museums, galleries, art centers, festivals, and events throughout the year.
 Museums include Flemish Masters Jan van Eyck, James Ensor, and Peter Paul Rubens.
-Add to that sculptors, photographers, and people passionate about art will find plenty to immerse themselves in.
+Additionally, sculptors, photographers, and people passionate about art will find plenty to immerse themselves in.

 The city is known for its lively contemporary fashion scene and avid biking culture.
 There are 105 Michelin Antwerpen area restaurants, and this region has the highest density of top-class eateries worldwide.
 Some of the best shopping in the world is in Antwerp.

 Antwerp Belgium is calling you.
 Let us explore this fantastic city.